Skip to content

 The Triangle Principle

-Geometric positioning that creates stability for you and instability for an opponent.
+Geometric positioning creating stability for you and instability for others.

 (Definition Only)